 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

-The department offers the student a major program that allows a choice of courses from among a wide variety of fields in psychology: clinical, cognitive, developmental, health, and social.
+The department offers the student a major program that allows a choice of courses from among a wide variety of fields in psychology: biological, clinical, cognitive, developmental, health, and social.
 In addition to the considerable breadth offered, the program encourages the student to focus on more specialized areas through advanced coursework, seminars and supervised research.
 Students have found that the major program provides a strong foundation for graduate work in psychology, and related fields such as, law, social work, medicine, public policy, business, education and data science.

 The major requirements in Psychology are PSYC 105 (or a one-semester introductory psychology course taken elsewhere); PSYC 205; two half-credit 200-level laboratory courses (courses designated as PSYC 28X), six courses at the 200 and 300 level (at least two 200-level and two 300-level), one semester of Junior Brown Bag, and one Senior Requirement.
 Majors may elect to fulfill their Senior Requirement with PSYC 399 (Senior Seminar in Psychology) or by completing two semesters of supervised research (PSYC 398 or PSYC 401).

-Major Writing Requirement: Majors must complete the writing requirement prior to the start of the senior year.
+Major Writing Requirement: Majors should complete the writing requirement prior to the start of the senior year.
 The writing requirement can be met by completing two half-credit 200-level writing intensive laboratory courses or a full credit writing intensive course.

 Majors may substitute advance placement credit (score of 5 on the Psychology Advanced Placement exam) for PSYC 105.
 In general, courses at the 200 level survey major content areas of psychological research.
 With the exception of PSYC 205, all 200-level courses require PSYC 105 or the permission of the instructor.
 Courses at the 300 level typically have a 200-level survey course as a prerequisite and offer either specialization within a content area or integration across areas.
 PSYC 398, 399, and 401 are senior capstone courses and are intended to provide psychology majors with an intensive and integrative culminating experience in psychology.